Request Parsing¶

 The whole request parser part of Flask-RESTX is slated for removal and will be replaced by documentation on how to integrate with other packages that do the input/output stuff better (such as marshmallow).
 This means that it will be maintained until 2.0 but consider it deprecated.
 Don’t worry, if you have code using that now and wish to continue doing so, it’s not going to go away any time too soon.

-Flask-RESTX’s request parsing interface, reqparse
+Flask-RESTX’s request parsing interface, reqparse,

-is modeled after the argparse
+is modeled after the argparse interface.

 It’s designed to provide simple and uniform access to any variable on the

-object in Flask.
+flask.request object in Flask.

 Basic Arguments¶